top of page

 Bad Medicine Films

 In 2009, Jon purchased property in the North Dakota Badlands.
-Pitchfork Ranch is a 4,000-acre working black angus cattle and horse ranch with a ranch manager onsite.
-The Pitchfork is located near Amidon, North Dakota, in the southwest corner of the state.
+Pitchfork Ranch is a 4,000-acre, working black angus cattle ranch with a ranch manager onsite.
+The Pitchfork Ranch is located near Amidon, North Dakota, in the southwest corner of the state.

 In 2012, Jon established Bad Medicine Films.
-The production company produces and finances independent films is named after the lake in Minnesota where his cabin is located.
-Bad Medicine Films has produced a number of films including: Ten Thousand Saints, Valley of Bones, Human Capital, Bull Moose, Pilgrim, and several other projects are currently in development.
+The production company produces and finances independent films and is named after the lake in Minnesota where his cabin is located.
+Bad Medicine Films has produced a number of films including: Ten Thousand Saints, Valley of Bones, Human Capital, Pilgrim, and Doglike.